FlowRunner-AI/docs/backendless-pro-manager/content/community-edition.md

 4. **User-Friendly Interface**: Provides an intuitive platform that is easy to navigate.
 5. **Scalability**: Facilitates resource scaling to meet growing application demands.
 6. **Additional Support Options**: Offers various levels of technical support to accommodate different needs.

-### Introducing Pro Manager

-A standout feature of the Backendless Pro Community Edition is the **Pro Manager**, a UI tool designed to streamline the installation and management of Backendless Pro.
-This powerful tool offers a broad range of functionalities:

-- **Installation & Removal**: Easily install or remove Backendless Pro from your environment.
-- **Configuration Tools**: Configure essential settings such as database connections and manage domains directly through the UI.
-- **Log Management**: View, stream, and download logs in real-time for effective monitoring.
-- **Service Management**: Provides controls to stop, start, restart, and upgrade the Backendless Pro service as needed.

-Pro Manager embodies the essence of convenience and control, making it an indispensable asset for managing your Backendless Pro deployment efficiently.
-With Pro Manager, administrators can leverage its comprehensive suite of tools to maintain optimal performance and reliability of their Backendless Pro environment.